Brian Lionel Impellizzeri

 Brian Lionel Impellizzeri (born 30 July 1998) is an Argentine Paralympic athlete who competes in the T37 category.
-He represented Argentina at the 2020 Summer Paralympics.
+He represented Argentina at the 2020 and 2024 Summer Paralympics.

 Career

 Impellizzeri represented Argentina in the long jump T37 event at the 2020 Summer Paralympics and won a silver medal.

+Impellizzeri won the gold medal in the men's long jump T37 event at the 2023 World Para Athletics Championships held in Paris, France.